“Custard: A detestable substance produced by a malevolent conspiracy of the hen, the cow, and the cook.”

 Real frozen custard–Chillz custard–is exquisite.
 It’s as smooth as a baby’s bottom with an amazing taste and texture.
 The chocolate has a rich, indulgent and expensive taste (but at a reasonable price).
 The raspberries provide a tangy yet surprisingly complementary contrast to the sweet (but not cloying), creamy, oh-so-good custard.
 This custard is so good you’ll want at least a couple of scoops; some will want even more.
 For them, Chillz has a gurgitator’s challenge few will surmount.

 The Chillz Challenge: eight scoops, eight waffles, eight toppings in thirty minutes and your frozen feast is free.
 You’ll also get your photo prominently displayed on Chillz’ wall of fame, Web site, Facebook and MySpace sites.
-The current record-holder is “Big” Ben Monson who completed the Chillz Challenge in just over eleven minutes.
-He was the fourth in a handful of competitors who have surmounted the challenge for which, to date, no UNM athlete has manned or womaned up.
-Neither has Man Versus Food star Adam Richland who’s come no closer than Amarillo to the Duke City.
+The current record-holder is Stephanie Torres, a petite dynamo who completed the Chillz Challenge in just over eight minutes.
+I’m easily twice her size and couldn’t approach her eating feat on my best day.

 In recent years, the influx of Midwesterners has added much to the Duke City dining scene.
 From the aforementioned Walker’s Popcorn Company to Pizza 9 (home of sloppy and sumptuous Chicago style Italian beef sandwiches) and now Chillz, Albuquerque may not yet compete with Chicago, but then the Windy City doesn’t have anything like our chile.
 They don’t have Chillz either.
 We do, and for that, Duke City diners will be grateful every time the mercury approaches the century mark and every day it doesn’t.
 At any time of year Chillz is a great destination.